jb17899/Cerberus/README.md

 ./Cereberus
 ```
 ## How to RUN IT

-# 1.You can run it either using client.c or using dart program socket.dart which is in frontend/lib/socket.dart.Or in any language that you prefer.Just follow the rules and according to them design your own client.
+ You can run it either using client.c or using dart program socket.dart which is in frontend/lib/socket.dart.Or in any language that you prefer.Just follow the rules and according to them design your own client.

 ## Architecture Overview